kamal-ganiev/from_homeland_to_homeland/README.md

-# Project 3: From Homeland to Homeland
+# From Homeland to Homeland

 **Intro**

 This is a project that showcases the hometowns of some of Yandex's employees.
-We've made it so all the elements are displayed correctly on popular screen sizes.
+I've made it so all the elements are displayed correctly on popular screen sizes.

 **Technologies**